Q : Who is ACBT?

 Q : How do I withdraw from my course?

-A : Students who wish to withdraw from a course must go to their respective counselor & complete the Withdrawal form.
+A : Students who wish to withdraw from a course must go to their respective counsellor and complete the Withdrawal form.
 Withdrawals will not be processed unless a form has been completed.
 Students are bound by the ACBT Refund Policy, applicable from the date of their original application to withdraw.
 International students who withdraw from a course will be reported to the VISA controller within one week of the withdrawal being approved.
+See Refund Policy at www.acbt.net/policies

 Q : Does ACBT hold a graduation ceremony?